clemsos/writings/_quora/2015-08-01-How-do-French-businessmen-business-people-want-to-be-treated.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How do French businessmen (business people) want to be treated? - Quora
+    How do French businessmen (business people)
+    want to be treated? - Quora
 ---